Uribus/Toit-UserGuide/README.md

 There are two files in this project:
 * secrets.toit Includes sensitive information.
 More information about secrets [here](https://docs.toit.io/tutorials/misc/secrets).
 * telegram.toit Contains the main code.
-The program is modularized
+The program is modularized, and uses methods from Time and Display projects.

+The three defined commands are:
+* fact: responds with a random fact retrieved fromt he public API
+* date: responds with a message including the current date
+* time: responds with a message with the current timestamp For every other input, the SMT32 sends an default answer via chat.